leylaso/wp-pgp-contact/readme.txt

 The goal of this project is to encrypt form submissions before they are submitted.
 This avoids sending plaintext messages over the network, thus providing end-to-end encrypted communication, which is not the case with solutions that encrypt messages after submission, server-side, using tools such as gnupg.

-This module attempts to make this process as secure as possible, but for better security, I recommend using SSL on deployments.
+This plugin attempts to make this process as secure as possible, but for better security, I recommend using SSL on deployments.

 == Installation ==